criteo/kerberos-docker/README.md

 Note:
 - For Linux and macOS workstations, it works on all distributions.
-- For Windows workstation, it works on [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) with Ubuntu, but connect to the Docker container to interact with the Kerberos server.
+- For Windows workstation, it works on [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about), but connect to the Docker container to interact with the Kerberos server.

 ## Usage